 Quality and safety of treatment

-The Ministry of Health of Austria distributes information about the standards of the quality of treatment provided by hospitals.
-The Ministry of Health of Austria website lists in German the statutory quality standards and other information concerning quality assurance.
+The Ministry of Labour, Social Affairs, Health and Consumer Protection of Austria distributes information about the standards of the quality of treatment provided by hospitals.
+The Ministry´s website lists in German the statutory quality standards and other information concerning quality assurance.
 The standards apply to all healthcare service providers who, if requested by a patient or another party, are obliged to show that they fulfil the standards in question.